sntioudis/papreca/documentation/commands.md

 > **Note 2:**
 > %PAPRECA will not check if the defined mobile atom types are consistent with the mobile types of the MD (LAMMPS) stage.

+> **Pure kMC Tip:**
+> For pure kMC calculations the user might need to freeze all atoms in the simulation box.
+Since the fluid_atomtypes command is mandatory, one can input "fluid_atomtypes 1 N", where N is an atomtype that has NOT been declared as a LAMMPS atomtype.
+This will allow the pure kMC simulation to proceed normally.

 <hr>